Florida State Road A1A: Route description

-Just south of Atlantic Beach, SR A1A turns inland for several blocks, following Atlantic Boulevard, before resuming a northward course along Mayport Road that ends at the St. Johns River.
-A ferry takes traffic to the northern section of SR A1A that continues along the coast to just south of Fort Clinch State Park on the estuary of the Saint Mary's River.
+In Nassau County, SR A1A is a coastal thoroughfare until just south of Fort Clinch State Park on the estuary of the Saint Mary's River.
 At that point SR A1A hooks back south to Fernandina Beach and then turns west, going inland 20 miles through Yulee and crossing I-95 and U.S. Highway 17.
 It ends at U.S. Highway 1, U.S. Highway 23, and U.S. Highway 301 in Callahan.
 This section west of Fernandina Beach, is also marked as SR 200, but SR A1A signs are displayed at every cluster of signs, though a designated direction is only above the SR 200 signs.

 History

 Pre-1945 alignment

 SR A1A as it runs over the 17th Street Causeway in Ft.
 Lauderdale.

 SR A1A as it runs over the South Causeway in New Smyrna Beach.

 SR A1A as it runs over the Halifax River in Port Orange.